-- purchasing case loads of bottled water from Costco (or some other retailer) or
+- purchasing cases of bottled water from the store or

 At some point in the future I will write a post on my top recommendations for a healthy diet.
 However, I will say now that at the top of that list, if not the top of list will be —

 Why Do We Need to Filter Our Water?